-5.1 All concerns will be treated in confidence and every effort will be made not to reveal the identity of the person making the allegation if they so wish (subject to any legal requirements or decisions).
-This cannot be guaranteed however if a person needs to come forward as a witness.
-For example, if a hearing is

-- needed, either by law, or under a Council procedure, the employee disclosing the concern may be required to give evidence. - 5.2 The employee disclosing a concern should ensure that they only inform the person(s) identified in part 7 below. - 5.3 If the nature of the whistle blow requires disclosure to other people to conduct an investigation, then the employee who originally disclosed this will be informed that this needs to happen.
+- 5.1 The most important aspect of your raising concerns under this policy is the information that you can provide, not your identity. - 5.2 All concerns will be treated in confidence and every effort will be made not to reveal the identity of the person making the allegation if they so wish (subject to any legal requirements or decisions). - 5.3 Anonymity cannot always be guaranteed however if a person needs to come forward as a witness.
+For example, if a hearing is needed, either by law, or under a Council procedure, the employee disclosing the concern may be required to give evidence. - 5.4 The employee disclosing a concern should ensure that they only inform the person(s) identified in part 7 of this policy. - 5.5 If the nature of the concerns raised requires disclosure to other people to investigate, then the individual who made the original disclosure will be informed that this needs to happen.